DaveSkender/Stock.Indicators/docs/examples/README.md

 - `Backtest` is a slightly more complicated example of how to analyze results
 - `CustomIndicatorsLibrary` shows how you can [create your own custom indicators]({{site.baseurl}}/custom-indicators/#content)
 - `CustomIndicatorsUsage` shows how you'd use a custom indicator just like any other in the main library
+- `ObserveStream` shows how you'd use live quotes from WebSocket, using the Alpaca SDK for .NET
+- `UseQuoteApi` shows how you'd get quotes from an API quote source, using the Alpaca SDK for .NET

 For more information on how to use this library overall, see the [Guide and Pro Tips]({{site.baseurl}}/guide/#content).